 - Seating priority is based on receipt of full payment.

 - A.C.T. also offers affordable student-group rates for regular performances of these productions.

 A.C.T. also offers innovative workshops, led by master teaching artists, designed to enhance your student matinee experience.
 Whether you want to introduce your students to a play's plot and characters in advance, connect its themes to your classroom curriculum, or prompt discussion and debate after the show, we can create a workshop that addresses your particular classroom needs.
-Reasonably priced workshops (discounted for Title I schools) are available for groups of up to 30 and can take place at an A.C.T.
-Venue or in your school.
+Reasonably priced workshops (discounted for Title I schools) are available for groups of up to 30 and can take place at an A.C.T. venue or in your school.

 Plays, artists, theaters, and schedules subject to change.

-© 2016 American Conservatory Theater-a tax-exempt 501c3 nonprofit organization.
+© 2019 American Conservatory Theater-a tax-exempt 501c3 nonprofit organization.
 Number 94-6135772.